Linear Regression from Strategic Data Sources: An Aitken-Type Theorem for Nash Equilibria

-Suppose now that the data analyst uses a linear unbiased estimator $\hat\betab_L$ of the form \eqref{LE}, with a given matrix $D\in \R^{n\times\ndim}$, which may depend on $X$.
-As before, we can define a game $\Gamma$ in which each individual $i$ chooses her $\lambda_i$ to minimize her cost; this time, however, the estimation cost depends on the variance of $\hat\betab_L$.
-A natural question to ask is the following: it is possible that, despite the fact that the analyst is using an estimator that is ``inferior'' to $\hat\betab_\gls$ in the BLUE sense, an equilibrium reached under $\hat\betab_L$ is \emph{better} than the equilibrium reached under $\hat\betab_\gls$?
-If so, despite the Aitken theorem, the data analyst would clearly have an incentive to use $\hat\betab_L$ instead.
+Suppose now that the data analyst uses a linear unbiased estimator $\hat\betab_L$ with a given matrix $L\in \R^{n\times\ndim}$ which may depend on $X$.
+Similarly to the model introduced in Section~\ref{sec.game}, we define a game $\Gamma_{L}$ in which each agent $i$ chooses her $\lambda_i$ to minimize her cost; this time, however, the estimation cost depends on the variance of $\hat\betab_L$.
+A natural question to ask is the following: it is possible that, despite the fact that the analyst uses an estimator that is ``inferior'' to $\hat\betab_\gls$ in the BLUE sense, an equilibrium reached under $\hat\betab_L$ is \emph{better} than the equilibrium reached under $\hat\betab_\gls$ in terms of equilibrium estimation cost?
+If so, despite the Aitken theorem, the data analyst would have an incentive to use $\hat\betab_L$ instead and to inform the agents that she will use $\hat\betab_L$ and not $\hat\betab_{\gls}$.

-In this section, we answer this question in the negative, in effect extending Aitken's theorem to the case of strategic individuals.
-Formally, we consider the game $\Gamma = \langle N, [0, 1/\sigma^2]^n, (J_i)_{i\in N} \rangle$ defined as in Section~\ref{sec.game}, except that the estimation cost is the extended-value extension of $F_1(V(\lambdab))$ with
+In this section, we provide both a positive and a negative answer to this question, depending on specific assumptions on the disclosure costs.
+Formally, we consider the game $\Gamma_{L} = \langle N, [0, 1/\sigma^2]^n, (J_i)_{i\in N} \rangle$ defined as in Section~\ref{sec.game}, except that the estimation cost is the extended-value extension of $F(V_L(\lambdab))$ with

-$\Gamma$ is still a potential game with potential function given by~\eqref{eq.defPhi}.
-Moreover, Assumption \ref{estimationassumption} still holds since $V(\cdot)$ given by \eqref{newV} is a matrix convex function, and the extended-value extension $f(\cdot)$ is still convex.